mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 He turned around to look toward Ulu.
 Through the darkness, Kipnu could see patches of clouds that faded into Ulu.
 But if he stared long enough, he could see tiny specks of faint red and infrared hanging in the sky, ever still, ever bright.
 Like the small children of Ara.
 He wondered at what they might be, how long they'd been just beyond the veil of Ara.

 Three people in total made it up the tree, shielding their eyes and gasping at the beauty of what they were seeing.
-They made their way from tree to tree atop the intertwined branches and toward the clearing that marked the fire and the pavilion.
+They made their way from tree to tree atop the intertwined branches and toward the clearing that marked the fire and the dome.
 They came upon a larger tree at the perimeter of the clearing they'd been looking for and perched to look below, making mental maps of the terrain and feeling the warm smoky currents from the fire mix with the wind.
 They counted seven blue lights from guardians scattered around the fire.
 Two of them were sparring with sticks near the kitchen and the others were eating a late dinner closer to the armory.

 Kipnu pulled a listener out of a satchel he was carrying and removed the coil assembly from the wooden puck.
 With a small tool he'd found in Casra's home, he cleaved a hole into the branch and inserted the end of the coil that stuck out, giving time for the fresh wet wood take to it.
 As they waited, they watched as the last sliver of light extinguished itself into the ground, and an eerie feeling overcame them.
 They knew that this strange new kind of darkness would soon be everywhere.